dotnet/docs/docs/csharp/language-reference/compiler-messages/ref-modifiers-errors.md

 To fix the error, remove the reference variable where it isn't allowed:

-- Remove `in`, `ref` and `out` parameters from [indexers](../../programming-guide/indexers/index.md), [iterators](../../iterators.md), and [async methods](../../asynchronous-programming/index.md).
+- Remove `in`, `ref`, and `out` parameters from [indexers](../../programming-guide/indexers/index.md), [iterators](../../iterators.md), and [async methods](../../asynchronous-programming/index.md).
 - Remove [ref conditional expressions](../operators/conditional-operator.md#conditional-ref-expression) (`? :`) that include an [await](../operators/await.md).
 - Remove the `ref` modifier from the first parameter of a [extension method](../../programming-guide/classes-and-structs/extension-methods.md) where that type isn't a value type or a generic type constrained as a value type.
 - Either both or neither [conditional operator expressions] must be `ref` variables.
 Either remove `ref` from one expression, or add it to the other.
 If it's a `ref` conditional expression, both expressions must be the same type.
 - `ref` and `out` parameters can't have [default values](../../programming-guide/classes-and-structs/named-and-optional-arguments.md).
 Either remove the `ref` or `out` modifier, or remove the default value.
 - The range variable in a [LINQ query expression](../../linq/query-expression-basics.md) can't be passed by reference.
 - You can't deconstruct an object into reference variables.
 Replace the reference variables with value variables.
-- Implementing multiple interfaces where method overloads differ only on `ref` and `out`.
+- You can't implement multiple interfaces where method overloads differ only on `ref` and `out`.
 For example, one interface declares `void M(ref int i)` and another interface declares `void M(out int i)`.
 A class can't implement both interfaces because the methods aren't distinguishable.
 You can only implement one of those interfaces.
 - Methods attributed with <xref:System.Runtime.InteropServices.UnmanagedCallersOnlyAttribute?displayProperty=nameWithType> can't use reference parameters.
 - A Windows runtime event can't be passed as a reference variable.
 - A `ref readonly` parameter can't be an Out parameter.